HRD AND RLF COURSES

 6. Score sheets must have no fewer than 5 and no more than 10 scoring sections.
 Point totals must be 90 points for HRD I and II, 100 points for HRD III.
 The additional 10 points for HRD III may be set up as a single section of 10 points for an additional task, which is the preferred method, or may be included within a section or within two sections (divided evenly) and figured into the total for those sections (with a variation, a task may be given more points in level III than in levels I and II).
 It is preferred that fewer than 10 points not be used for a scoring section.

-7. All courses must include: A gather; a wear/drive/cross-drive (according to level of class); various obstacles; a sorting exercise (required for HRD III, optional for HRD I and II); penwork, including repenning at the end of the course.
-Optional elements may include such exercises as a designated narrow road or path on which the stock must be kept, stopping and holding the group in place, keeping the group within a designated grazing area, etc.
+7. All courses must include: A gather; a wear/drive/cross-drive (according to level of class); a minimum of three obstacles; a sorting exercise (required for HRD III, optional for HRD I and II); penwork, including repenning at the end of the course.
+Optional elements may include such exercises as a designated narrow road or path on which the stock must be kept, stopping and holding the group in place, keeping the group within a designated grazing area, etc. At least one-half of the course must be more than 20 ft. away from a fence.

 8. Elements may be judged separately or may be combined into a scoring section, e.g., a series of chutes or pens (other than the final pen), obstacles with a section of the course leading up to that obstacle, etc. The gather may be judged as one section or divided into outrun/lift and fetch.
 Beginning and ending of sections must be clearly indicated for use in scoring.